 It is also essential to include the invoices or receipts for this list.
 Significant purchases of fixed assets are important to be documented and provided to an auditor.
 This is quite normal for every audit as this a part of it.

 Auditing is made easy with people who are experienced in doing it.
-Farhat & Co. is one of those leading auditing firms in Dubai UAE, having 35 years of experience in its sleeves.
+Farhat & Co. is one of those leading audit firms in Dubai UAE, having 35 years of experience in its sleeves.
 We have dealt with and audited a number of industries in the UAE.
 Needless to say, our team works together to help in providing solutions to any dilemmas you may have in your company.

 Our licensed and registered auditors in Dubai can guide you through the process.
 We can provide you with the information you need.
 We are all on the loop with the changes in your jurisdiction’s regulatory standards.